Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Proximal Point Methods for Nonconvex Functional Constrained Porblems

 \section{Proximal Point Methods for Nonconvex Functional Constrained Porblems}

-Our goal in this section is to extend the ConEx method for the nonconvex setting by developing a general proximal point method for nonconvex functional constrained optimization.
-In Section~\ref{sec_exact_ppt}, we present an exact proximal point method which requires a weak assumption on constraint qualification.
-Section~\ref{sec:inexact_ppt} discusses an inexact proximal point method whose convergence requires a stronger but verifiable condition on constraint qualification.
-The ConEx method presented in Section~\ref{sec:saddle_reformulation} will be used to solve the convex subproblems for the inexact proximal point method.

-We first recall the assumptions mentioned briefly in Section \ref{sec:intro} for the nonconvex case. \begin{enumerate} \item $f_i:X\to \Rbb$ are nonconvex and Lipschitz-smooth functions satisfying the lower curvature condition in \eqref{eq:weak-convexity} with parameters $\mu_i,\ i = 0, \dots, m$. \item $\chi_0: X \to \Rbb$ is a proper convex lower semicontinuous function. \item $\chi_i: X \to \Rbb, \ i = 1, \dots, m$ are convex and continuous functions. \end{enumerate} Let $x^{*}\in X$ be a the global optimal solution and $\psi^*_0=\psi_0(x^*)$ be optimal value of problem \eqref{main-prob}.
-Given the above assumptions and compactness of $X$, we have $\psi^*_0>-\infty$.
+We first recall the assumptions mentioned briefly in Section \ref{sec:intro} for the nonconvex case. \begin{enumerate} \item $f_i:X\to \Rbb$ are nonconvex and Lipschitz-smooth functions satisfying the lower curvature condition in \eqref{eq:weak-convexity} with parameters $\mu_i (> 0),\ i = 0, \dots, m$. \item $\chi_i: X \to \Rbb, \ i = 0, \dots, m$ are convex and continuous functions. \end{enumerate} Let $x^{*}\in X$ be a global optimal solution and $\psi^*_0=\psi_0(x^*)$ be the optimal value of problem \eqref{main-prob}.
+According to the above assumptions and compactness of $X$, we have $\psi^*_0>-\infty$.

 It should be noted, however, that solving nonconvex problem \eqref{main-prob} to the optimality condition in Definition \ref{define-apprx-opt} is generally difficult.
 Due to the hardness of the problem, we focus on the necessary condition for guaranteeing local optimality.
 For this purpose, we need to properly generalize the \emph{subdifferential} for the objective function $\psi_0$ and constraints $\psi_i$ because they are possibly nonconvex and nonsmooth.
 Let $\pgrad \chi_0$ and $\pgrad \chi_i, i \in [m]$ be the subdifferentials of $\chi_0$ and $\chi_i$.
 We define